 - Completion of high school qualification, or equivalent.

 - All other qualifications will be assessed on a case-by-case basis.

-For progression to Law, English Language or English Literature undergraduate degrees, applicants are required to meet a higher proficiency requirement:
+For progression to Law, English Language or English Literature undergraduate degree programmes, applicants are required to meet a higher requirement:

 - A minimum of Grade B4 pass in English as First Language at Singapore GCE ‘O’ level; or

 - IELTS 6.0 overall (with at least 5.5 in each band); or

 - Pearson Test of English (Academic) with a minimum of 53 in all four skills.

 For other undergraduate degree programmes, applicants are required to have: